EudyContreras/Chartastic/features.md

         * The animations should be able to notify upon ending
    - [x] The bars should be able to have backgrounds of any color
    - [x] The bars should be able to have backgrounds with desired padding
+   - [ ] The bars backgrounds should be able to have inner shadow
+   - [ ] The bars should be able to suppor different effects
+     * **Possible effects**
+        * Ghosting: The bars have ghosted bars under
+        * The bars have animated glow around them
    - [x] The bars reveal/conceal should be able to be binded to scrolling
      * **Possible functionality**
         * The scroll bind should be controlled base on how much of the chart is visible